luismarioagreda/Databases-Projects/README.md

 * Javascript
 * XAMPP

-## Projects in this directory
-### Authentication System
-A basic user authentication system, implemented with a MySQL database and sessions.
-This system includes three main parts: registration, login, and logout.
-In the registration part, new users can create an account by providing their email, username, and password.
-The password is hashed for security before storing in the database.
-In the login part, existing users can enter their email and password to access the system.
-If the entered details match with the database records, a new session is started, and the user is redirected to the index page.
-If a user is logged in and tries to access the login or register page, they are also redirected to the index page.
-Finally, the logout part destroys the active session and redirects the user back to the index page, effectively logging them out.

-### Blog Posts with Comment Section
-This is a comprehensive blog application developed using PHP, HTML, CSS, and Bootstrap.
-The application utilizes XAMPP as the local development environment and MySQL for data storage.
-With features like user authentication and dynamic content creation, the app offers a streamlined blogging experience.

 # My Blogging Platform: A Comprehensive Web Application

 This repository contains the code of a comprehensive blogging platform built with PHP, MySQL, HTML, CSS, and JavaScript.
 The project leverages the XAMPP local development environment for a seamless development experience.
 The blogging platform has been designed to provide a streamlined, user-friendly experience with features like user authentication, dynamic content creation, and interactive comment sections.